chocolateboy/get-wild/README.md

 The token used to map values at the specified location without flattening the results.

-Unlike [`flatMap`](#flatmap), wildcard matching with `map` preserves all results, so the default value (which is `undefined` by default) is returned for missing/undefined properties.
+Matching with `map` selects the same values as `flatMap`, but they remain nested inside arrays, with each enclosing `map` in the path adding another layer of wrapping.

 If set to false, wildcard matching with `map` is disabled and the token is treated as a regular property name.

-### Usage

-Matching with `map` selects the same values as `flatMap`, but they remain nested inside arrays, with each enclosing `map` in the path adding another layer of wrapping.

-For this reason, `map` is most useful when there's only one in a path (or for exploring/debugging) as the selected values tend to be obscured by the array wrappers returned by enclosing wildcards.

 ## parser